paljs/prisma-tools/packages/nexus/README.md

 yarn generate
 ```

-This command will run two commands
+This command will run three commands

 ```json
 {